nellore/rail/README.md

 Licenses
 -----
-[GNU GPL v3.0](http://choosealicense.com/licenses/gpl-3.0/) unless otherwise specified.
-[Dooplicity](https://github.com/nellore/rail/tree/master/src/dooplicity), for example, is [MIT-licensed](http://choosealicense.com/licenses/mit/).
+[MIT](http://choosealicense.com/licenses/mit/) unless otherwise specified.
+Some code borrowed from [NetworkX](http://networkx.lanl.gov/) in `src/rna/steps/cointron_enum_delegate.py` is [BSD](http://networkx.lanl.gov/reference/legal.html)-licensed, for example.
+See the source there for the appropriate copyright notice.

 Contributors
 -----